Cray-HPE/cray-site-init/hugo/content/_index.md

 match the expected values for the production environment except where specifically noted below.

-### `--ntp-pool` (`--ntp-pools`)

-The site time server that will be used to synchronize the clocks on the NCNs.
-This setting is expected to be a DNS alias for an NTP pool which will be expanded through the NTP protocol.
-The NCNs are configured to sync time with each other and operate as a stratum for other nodes in Shasta that do not have a site connection but still need to synchronize their clocks.

-> example: time.nist.gov

-> In Shasta 1.5, `--ntp-pool` is deprecated by `--ntp-pools` (plural) and accepts multiple entries such as `time.nist.gov,pool.ntp.org`

 ### `--ipv4-resolvers`

 The site DNS resolvers that are used by the PIT as part of the installation to resolve site services and upstream internet addresses (where applicable).
 This setting is generally the same as --site-dns, but remains a separate configuration item to support installation in a network that is different than the final production network.